adskdimitrii/aps-cli/README.md

 To prevent context overload, we present documentation in small pieces with a choose-your-own-adventure approach.
 Most context can be explained in the `--help`, but for some commands you need dedicated documentation commands.

-Local, because some enterprise implementations of agents do not allow searching the web.
-Most of us are accustomed to having Claude or Cursor read the web, but note that in enterprise companies these features could be blocked.
+The docs are kept local because some enterprise implementations of agents do not allow searching the web.
+Most of us are accustomed to having Claude or Cursor read the web, but note that in enterprise environments these features could be blocked.

 The AEC Data Model docs illustrate this well.
 Over 100 markdown files covering tutorials, GraphQL query references, object types, and input types live under `docs/aecdatamodel/`.
 Rather than injecting all of that into context at once, the agent starts with a lightweight index: